casimp/lightct/README.md

 Requirements
 ------------

-lightct is built on Python’s scientific stack (numpy, scipy, matplotlib).
-Additionally, the h5py package is required for the manipulation and management of the NeXus data files.
+lightct is built on Python’s scientific stack (numpy, scipy, matplotlib, scikit-image).
 Testing and development were carried out using the Anaconda (v 2.5.0) package manager, which built with the following versions:

 -	Python: version 2.7.11
 -	numpy: version 1.10.4
 -	scipy: version 0.17
 -	matplotlib: version 1.5
+-	scikit-image: version 0.11.3

+The package also leverages opencv for the acquisition of images and (optionally) mayavi for the final 3D visulization:

--	h5py: version 2.5.0
+-	opencv: version 3.1
--	skimage
+-	mayavi: version 4.4

 Installation
 ------------